sanjay-xdr/UrlShortener/readme.md

 This is a simple URL shortener web application built with Node.js, Express, and MongoDB.
 It allows users to shorten long URLs into more manageable shortened versions.
+It also tracks the Click on the URL

 ## Features